Five Warning Signs From Swollen Ankles

 Vascular diseases in the lower extremities are classified as arterial or venous:

-- Low-grade fever.
+- Low-grade fever

-- Changes in skin color, such as darkening or pallor.
+- Changes in skin color, such as darkening or pallor

 3. Exercises done incorrectly

-However, don’t confuse general swelling with muscular inflammation.
+But don’t confuse general swelling with muscular inflammation.

 - Muscular inflammation is more common in a single limb.
-If they occur in both, you should ask yourself if you are exercising incorrectly or using the wrong footwear.
+If it happens in both, you should ask yourself if you’re exercising incorrectly or using the wrong footwear.

 5. Reaction to medication

-Natural remedies to relieve swollen ankles
+Natural remedy to relieve swollen ankles

-- 2 tablespoons of chamomile flowers (20 g)
+- 2 tbsp. of chamomile flowers

-- Strain and pour over the legs in small amounts.
+- Strain and pour over the legs in small amounts